jeryadrian/routing/README.md

 # Transport Network Optimization for Temporary Storage Sites

 This project implements a network-based optimization algorithm to find optimal locations for temporary storage sites (TSS) between material origin points and circular construction hubs (CCH).
-The goal is to minimize total transport effort measured in tonne-kilometers while considering road network constraints.
+The primary goal is to maximize the tonnage of materials routed through TSS, while also minimizing total transport effort measured in tonne-kilometers and considering road network constraints.

 ## Project Structure